abghany/abghany/README.md

 - 💡 I love innovation and new technologies

-- 💬 Feel free to ask me about Mobile Development or Kotlin
+- 💬 Feel free to ask me about Android Development or Kotlin

 - 📫 How to reach me: aghany08@gmail.com